 * A chance meeting with El Duce and the rest of the Mentors at The Alamo

 * Visiting Mexico for the first time at Ciudad Juarez (where 3 of us contracted severe food poisoning)

 ...and a whole lot of other stuff that wouldn't mean anything to anyone who wasn't there.
 We were broke, hungry and smelly virtually the entire trip, but looking back, it was the greatest adventure I've ever had.

 Unfortunately, at the end of the tour, Bryan decided that he had had his fill of the punk rock lifestyle and that it was time to move on to other things.
 That fall, he relocated to New York, and the future of the A.G's looked dubious at best.
 But Mike Young, owner of Forefront Records, called saying that he wanted to do an A.G's full-length on his label, so we took out an ad for a "Singer/Circus Freak" in a local rag, and signed up the dimunitive Tommy Brosnan.
 With Tommy at the mic, we recorded Cirkus Berzerkus in the spring of 1991.
-The album came out late in 1991, and in the summer of '92 we bought our third Ford Econoline van (later owned by Rorshach and Doc Hopper), signed on Eliot Shepard as roadie (yup, the same shmoe who had been booted out of The A.G's 7 years prior), and hit the road once again.
+The album came out late in 1991, and in the summer of '92 we bought our third Ford Econoline van (later owned by Rorshach and Doc Hopper), signed on Eliot Shepard as roadie (yup, the same shmoe who had been at the first rehearsal 7 years prior), and hit the road once again.
 This time the tour did not go very well.